wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/README.md

 4. When you read the fake receipts back into the Notebook, loop through the list and flag (identify) potentially fraudelent records and print them

+Here is the hint I showed you: https://pythonspot.com/sqlite-database-with-pandas/

 # CIDM6395

 Hello, I'm Farzaneh Noroozi, a CISBA (Computer Information Systems and Business Analytics) student currently residing in the beautiful state of Washington.